 How do I format them as one document?

 Answer: Submit as separate files unless instructed otherwise.
-Cover letter as body of email, resume as attachment is common.
+Cover letter as the email body, resume as an attachment is common.

 The Complete Application Solution